SocketDotTech/socket-docs/docs/schedule.md

 1. You specify a target contract address, payload data, and a delay in seconds
 2. The system generates a unique timeout ID for tracking purposes
 3. The EVMx monitors the timeout and executes the payload when the time elapses
-4. Upon execution, the function is executed and the timeout status is updated
+4. Upon execution the timeout status is updated

 ## Implementation Guide